renatodarrigo/powerful-terminal/README.md

 ##Warning

-Tested on Mac.
+Tested on Mac and Ubuntu Linux.

-Linux / Windows (Git Bash) might need some tweaks.
+Will not work on Windows.

 ##Automatic Install